This is the multi-page printable view of this section. Click here to print.

 10 - Schedule

-Schedules are automatically saved to disk.
-RsyncUI loads the schedule file and reloads scheduled tasks that are due.
-Tasks that were scheduled to run while the Mac was shut down are not loaded.
-If the Mac enters sleep mode, RsyncUI will display unexecuted tasks in the Schedule view.
-There is no automatic execution of scheduled tasks that have not been executed.
+Schedules are saved automatically.
+RsyncUI loads tasks that are due.
+Tasks scheduled while the Mac was shut down are not loaded.
+If the Mac sleeps, unexecuted tasks appear in the Schedule view.
+Missed tasks do not run automatically.

 Add Schedule